Novi Sad: Serbia and Yugoslavia

 On 25 November 1918, the Assembly of Serbs, Bunjevci and other Slavs of Vojvodina in Novi Sad proclaimed the union of the region of Vojvodina with the Kingdom of Serbia.
 From 1 December 1918, Novi Sad was part of the Kingdom of Serbs, Croats, and Slovenes; and in 1929, it became the capital of the Danube Banovina, a province of the newly named Kingdom of Yugoslavia.
 In 1921, the population of Novi Sad numbered 39,122 inhabitants, 16,293 of whom spoke the Serbian language, 12,991 Hungarian, 6,373 German, 1,117 Slovak, etc.

 In 1941, Yugoslavia was invaded and partitioned by the Axis powers, and its northern parts, including Novi Sad, were annexed by Hungary.
 During World War II, about 5,000 citizens were murdered and many others were resettled.
 During the three days of the Novi Sad raid (21–23 January 1942) alone, Hungarian police killed 1,246 citizens, among them more than 800 Jews, and threw their corpses into the icy waters of the Danube.

-Prince Tomislav Bridge, destroyed on 11 April 1941 by the Yugoslav army during the Invasion of Yugoslavia.
-The bridge was replaced by the Marshal Tito Bridge in 1945 and later Varadin Bridge in 2000.

 The total death toll of the raid was around 2,500.
 Citizens of all nationalities—Serbs, Hungarians, Slovaks, and others—fought together against the Axis authorities.
 In 1975 the whole city was awarded the title People's Hero of Yugoslavia.